UoB-COMSM0166/2025-group-28/README.md

 ## Conclusion

-We greatly enjoyed working together to deliver AstroCat, and we're proud of the game we have created - each one of us has our own ideas, designs, and technical breakthroughs woven in to the code of the game.
+We greatly enjoyed working together to deliver AstroCat, and we're proud of the game we have created - each one of us has our own ideas, designs, and technical breakthroughs woven into the code of the game.
 None of us had any real experience in creating web-based games, so the development process was full of learning-through-doing and working together to find out, often through trial and error, how to achieve the functionality we wanted.

 This was the first time any of us had worked collaboratively on software, and a key lesson we took away was the importance of both technical and organisational processes in creating software as a team.
 For example, we initally found using git and branches confusing, and in the early days we were each using a separate directory to commit code, before one person worked to integrate it into /docs.
 However, as we got the hang of git and using branches, we all became great advocates as it helped us avoid breaking changes in production, and enabled us to try out features without having to commit them to our main branch.